 - Technically speaking, WooCommerce is a WordPress plugin.
 It needs to be installed and activated just like any other plugins in order to function.

-- It’s free and open source – just like WordPress – you don’t need any licenses, things don’t expire, no one comes asking for money at any point.
+- It’s free and open source – just like WordPress.
+You don’t need any licenses, things don’t expire and no one comes asking for money at any point.

 - It’s the most popular e-commerce plugin for WordPress out there.

-- It’s (arguably) the most feature-rich such plugin too.
+- It’s (arguably) the most feature-rich plugin of that kind too.

 - You can set it up and configure it by yourself.

 - The setup is fast.
-Usually just a matter of an afternoon.
+Usually, it’s just a matter of an afternoon.

-I could continue with the list above, but instead, let me just say that WooCommerce simply gives you all you could ever need to build a high-quality e-commerce store with WordPress.
+I could continue with the list above, but instead, let me just say that WooCommerce simply gives you all you could ever need for building a high-quality e-commerce store with WordPress.

 What can you sell with WordPress + WooCommerce?